toshirot/w2w/README.md

 sequenceDiagram
   autonumber
-        Note left of Client:  Client make the "sigA" <br/>by Client's Private Key<br/>And send "sigA" to Server Client->>+Server: send Client's PubKey and sigA
-        Note right of Server: Server make the "sigB" <br/>by Server's Private Key and "sigA"<br/>And send "sigB" to Client Server->>+Client:send Server's PubKey and send sigB
+        Note left of Client:  Client make the "sigA" <br/>by Client's Private Key<br/>And send "sigA" to Server Client->>+Wss Server: send Client's PubKey and sigA Note right of Wss Server: Server make the "sigB" <br/>by Server's Private Key and "sigA"<br/>And send "sigB" to Client
-        Note left of Client: Verify by Server's Public Key <br/>and "sigA"<br/>if true then Make the "sigC" <br/>by the Alice's Private Key <br/>and the "sigB"<br/>if false then end
+    Wss Server->>+Client:send Server's PubKey and send sigB Note left of Client: Verify by Server's Public Key <br/>and "sigA"<br/>if true then Make the "sigC" <br/>by the Client's Private Key <br/>and the "sigB"<br/>if false then end
-    Client->>+Server: send sigC
+    Client->>+Wss Server: send sigC
-        Note right of Server:  Verify by Client's Public Key<br/>and "sigB"<br/>if true then OK<br/>save to DB<br/>and publish to public<br/>if false then end
+        Note right of Wss Server:  Verify by Client's Public Key<br/>and "sigC"<br/>if true then OK<br/>save to DB<br/>and publish to public<br/>if false then end

 ```